 We are one of the foremost experts in this field, dealing with civil and criminal prosecutions by HMRC.
 We are non-judgmental and will take your investigation in hand.
 Most importantly, we know how to negotiate with HMRC.

 Only a small percentage of cases result in a criminal tax investigation but it is a possible outcome.
 Criminal tax investigations depend on your willingness to co-operate with HMRC and the severity of the case.
-HMRC tax investigations for tax evasion usually result in a financial settlement, often including interest and tax evasion investigation penalties.
-These penalties can be up to 200% of the tax owed.
-Professional representation during your tax evasion investigation is essential and will considerably reduce your penalties.
+HMRC tax investigations for tax evasion usually result in a financial settlement, often including interest and tax evasion penalties.
+These can be up to 200% of the tax owed.
+Professional representation during your tax evasion investigation is essential and will considerably reduce your penalty.

 Tax investigations are carried out by the following HMRC departments: